 - Water Footprint Calculator information on water science

-The American Geosciences Institute (AGI) is a nonprofit federation of more than 50 scientific and professional associations that represents over a quarter-million geoscientists.
+The American Geosciences Institute (AGI) is a nonprofit federation of scientific and professional associations that represents over a quarter-million geoscientists.
 Founded in 1948, AGI provides information services to geoscientists, serves as a voice of shared interests in the profession, plays a major role in strengthening geoscience education, and strives to increase public awareness of the vital role the geosciences play in society's use of resources, resiliency to natural hazards, and interaction with the environment.

 AGI is a not-for-profit 501(c)(3) organization dedicated to serving the geoscience community and addressing the needs of society.
 AGI headquarters are in Alexandria, Virginia.